apache/pulsar/site2/docs/administration-pulsar-manager.md

 spring.datasource.password=postgres
 ```

-3. Compile to generate a new executable jar package
+3. Compile to generate a new executable jar package.

 ```
 ./gradlew -x build -x test
 ```

-### Enable JWT Auth
+### Enable JWT authentication

 If you want to turn on JWT authentication, configure the following parameters:

-* backend.jwt.token  token for the superuser.
+* `backend.jwt.token`:  token for the superuser.
 You need to configure this parameter during cluster initialization.
-* jwt.broker.token.mode  Two modes of generating token, SECRET and PRIVATE.
+* `jwt.broker.token.mode`:  Two modes of generating token, SECRET and PRIVATE.
-* jwt.broker.public.key Configure this option if you are using the PRIVATE mode.
+* `jwt.broker.public.key`: Configure this option if you are using the PRIVATE mode.
-* jwt.broker.private.key Configure this option if you are using the PRIVATE mode.
+* `jwt.broker.private.key`: Configure this option if you are using the PRIVATE mode.
-* jwt.broker.secret.key Configure this option if you are using the SECRET mode.
+* `jwt.broker.secret.key`: Configure this option if you are using the SECRET mode.

-For more information, see [Apache Pulsar](http://pulsar.apache.org/docs/en/security-token-admin/)
+For more information, see [Token Authentication Admin of Pulsar](http://pulsar.apache.org/docs/en/security-token-admin/)

 * Method 1: Use command-line tool